Artificial Intelligence Clones: Main Results

-denote Subject's expected distance to such an individual.
-This quantity $d^{\mathrm{AI}}_k(\infty)$ represents a best-case (expected) outcome for Subject on the AI platform.
-To show this, I first prove that $\left(\|X_i\|,\|Y_{i0}-Y_{0i}\|\right)$ satisfies the monotone likelihood ratio property (MLRP).
-That is, smaller values of $\|Y_{i0}-Y_{0i}\|$ shift the conditional distribution of $\|X_i\|$ toward smaller values, so that better clone matches imply stochastically better actual matches.
-It is well known---given the parametric assumptions of Section~\ref{sec:Model}---that the random vector $(X_i, Y_{i0} - Y_{0i})$ satisfies the monotone likelihood ratio property (MLRP), and that $(h(X_i), g(Y_{i0} - Y_{0i}))$ also satisfies MLRP for any increasing functions $h$ and $g$.
-However, proving the specific MLRP relation for $\left(\|X_i\|, \|Y_{i0} - Y_{0i}\|\right)$ requires a novel argument because norms in $\mathbb{R}^k$ are not monotone in each coordinate, and thus standard coordinate-wise MLRP arguments do not apply.
+satisfies the monotone likelihood ratio property.
+That is, conditioning on a smaller representation distance $\|Y_{i0} - Y_{0i}\|$ shifts the conditional distribution of $\|X_i\|$ toward smaller values.\footnote{Given the parametric assumptions of Section~\ref{sec:Model}, it is well known that the random vector $(X_i, Y_{i0} - Y_{0i})$ satisfies the monotone likelihood ratio property (MLRP), and that $(h(X_i), g(Y_{i0} - Y_{0i}))$ also satisfies MLRP for any increasing functions $h$ and $g$.
+However, proving the specific MLRP relation for $\left(\|X_i\|, \|Y_{i0} - Y_{0i}\|\right)$ requires a novel argument because norms in $\mathbb{R}^k$ are not monotone in each coordinate, and thus standard coordinate-wise MLRP arguments do not apply.} Consequently, the function